Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Results and discussion

-\textbf{Figure \ref{fig:qualitative analysis}c} shows a complex case, with a high level of \acrshort{wmh} burden.
-The model segments a greater extent of the periventricular \acrshort{wmh} than the ground truth does.
-It is clear that the ground truth and model are simply following different segmentation policies; the ground truth is more conservative regarding dimmer areas of \acrshort{wmh} while the model extends the prediction until the tissue appears normal.
-This is a subjective choice and it cannot be stated that one mask is correct while the other one is not.
-The model does however correctly identify several deep \acrshort{wmh} instances that are missing from the ground truth.
-On the left hand side of the image, we can see a correctly identified \acrshort{isl}.
-Visually, the model appears to better follow the FLAIR-visible borders of the \acrshort{isl}.
-This highlights an issue that we have made an effort to avoid where information was available to do so; sometimes the \acrshort{isl} ground truth is produced using additional information available in a DWI scan.
-This is problematic due to the DWI-FLAIR mismatch phenomenon, and even if the mismatch is not significant, often the DWI will be low resolution, resulting in blocky appearing masks when overlaid on the higher resolution FLAIR image.
+\paragraph{\textbf{Figure \ref{fig:qualitative analysis}c}} This example presents a complex case with a high \acrshort{wmh} burden.
+The model segments a broader extent of periventricular \acrshort{wmh} than the ground truth.
+This divergence highlights differing implicit segmentation policies; the ground truth is conservative in regions of subtle hyperintensity, whereas the model extends its prediction until the tissue reaches normal appearance.
+Given the subjective nature of boundary delineation across continuous intensity gradients, both interpretations possess clinical validity.
+Notably, the model correctly detects several deep \acrshort{wmh} instances omitted from the ground truth.
+In the left hemisphere, an \acrshort{isl} is correctly identified, with the model's prediction conforming more tightly to the apparent FLAIR-visible boundaries than the ground truth.
+This discrepancy exemplifies a persistent challenge in dataset curation: ground truth annotations for \acrshort{isl} are frequently derived using complementary modalities (e.g., DWI).
+This introduces cross-modal discrepancies, such as the DWI-FLAIR mismatch phenomenon, or morphological distortions resulting from the superimposition of lower-resolution DWI masks onto higher-resolution FLAIR scans.
 Moreover, sometimes the ground truth is produced at an earlier time point and propagated to the follow-up scan via registration, resulting in border differences due to lesion progression.
-We cannot expect the model to account for these factors, which is why qualitative analysis is so crucial here.
-On the right hand side of the image, there are three cavitated hyperintense regions which the model predicts as \acrshort{isl}.
-When consulted, an expert neuroradiologist suggested that from observing this FLAIR sequence alone, it is plausible that all three of these regions could be \acrshort{isl}.

-In \textbf{Figure \ref{fig:qualitative analysis}f} we can see another example where the FLAIR-visible border of a cavitated \acrshort{isl} has been well segmented by the model, while the ground truth seems almost incorrect given this FLAIR image alone.
-It can also be observed that some deep \acrshort{wmh} have been correctly identified by the model, which are not segmented in the ground truth.
+As the model is trained only on FLAIR scans, it naturally diverges from ground truth masks influenced by these external factors.
+Finally, in the right hemisphere, the model identifies three cavitated hyperintense regions as \acrshort{isl}.
+Retrospective evaluation by an expert neuroradiologist confirmed that, based exclusively on the provided FLAIR sequence, these predictions are radiologically plausible.